mor1/databox-store-blob/README.md

 Connect to a websocket client to port 8080.
 Send a message of the form

-     {sensor_id: [sendor data]} /for timeseries store
+     {sensor_id: [senor data]} /for timeseries store

 OR

      {key: [value data]} /for key value store

-Data from that sensor will then be broadcast over the connection.
+Data from that sensor/key will then be broadcast over the connection.
 This feature will develop and will support authentication and more in future.

 #Status